 Joanna completed her Ph.D. in Transportation with Professor Jinhua Zhao and the JTL Urban Mobility Lab at MIT in 2019.
-Her dissertation explores the relationships between car pride and car consumption (ownership and use) among individuals in two U.S. cities and across 51 countries.
+Her dissertation explored the relationships between car pride and car consumption (ownership and use) among individuals in two U.S. cities and across 51 countries.
 Her other research projects explore how attitudes towards ridehailing services and autonomous vehicles may shape future mobility choices in cities.
 As a research assistant, she led a team of graduate students researching (1) mobility culture in urban centers around the globe and (2) mobility management instruments in China as part of the MIT Energy Initiative's Mobility of the Future study.
 Joanna is also a coordinating author of the study's final report, Insights into Future Mobility, which was released in November 2019.

 Joanna also completed an M.S. in Transportation from MIT in 2016.
 Her master's thesis Development of a Predictive Coalition Building Analysis for Stakeholders of Sociotechnical Systems was awarded the Charley V. Wootan award in planning and policy from the Council of University Transportation Centers.
 During her masters studies, she worked as a research assistant in the Regional Transportation Planning and High-Speed Rail Research Group on a three-year collaborative research project with East Japan Railway Company (JR East) entitled "The Evaluation of International HSR Markets for JR East: A Systems Approach."
 In her final year on the project, Joanna served as project manager, overseeing a team of undergraduate and graduate research assistants, coordinating all project deliverables, and presenting final results to members of the Executive Board of JR East.

 Github repository for all model files related to my publications